Mike Mulligan and His Steam Shovel: Plot

-After many years working together, Mike and his coal-powered steam shovel Mary Anne (whose name is a reference to the Marion Power Shovel Company) face competition from more modern gasoline, electric, and diesel shovels.
+After many years working together, Mike Mulligan and his classic steam-powered motor shovel Mary Anne face competition from the modern gasoline, electric and diesel-powered shovels.
 Searching for work, they find a small town about to build a new town hall.
-Mike offers that if he and Mary Anne can't do the job in a single day, the town won't have to pay them.
+Mike offers that if he and Mary Anne can't do the job of digging the cellar in a single day, the town won't have to pay them.
 The town's selectmen – who believe the work would take a hundred men a week – hire Mike and Mary Anne, expecting to get their new cellar at no cost.
 Privately, even Mike has some doubts.

 At sunup the next day Mike and Mary Anne begin work.
-When sundown comes they have just finished the job, but realize they have neglected to leave a ramp by which Mary Anne can get out of the cellar.
-A child suggests that Mary Anne be converted to a boiler for the new building's heating system, and that Mike become its janitor.
+They are successfully able to complete the cellar, but Mike realizes that he neglected to build a ramp to get Mary Anne out.
+A child suggests that she be converted into a boiler for the new building's heating system, and that Mike become its janitor.
 Mike and Mary Anne settle contentedly into their new jobs.

 Background

-According to a 2006 article in The Boston Globe, the author set the book in West Newbury, Massachusetts after she attended town meeting in 1938 and sketched town hall and the townspeople.
+According to a 2006 article in The Boston Globe, the author set the book in West Newbury, Massachusetts after she attended a town meeting in 1938 and sketched the town hall and townspeople.
 She was inspired to convert the steam shovel to a furnace by the son of friends, as they all discussed the book over dinner:

-(Note: The first edition of the book spelled Dick Berkenbush's name incorrectly in a footnote crediting him with this idea.)